When should you take a pregnancy test?

 When the pregnancy test first becomes positive has a wide variation and depends on several variables.
 The following variables determine when the home urine pregnancy test becomes positive:

-A pregnancy test depends on the day of implantation, and the urine pregnancy test is usually positive 4-5 days after implantation.
+Exact Day of Ovulation: A urine pregnancy test is usually positive 4-5 days after implantation.
 However, it's the day of ovulation that's important too, as implantation can only happen if ovulation took place and the egg was fertilized.
 So if your day of ovulation was later than you thought, then implantation and subsequently the pregnancy test are further delayed, too.
 That is why it's really important to keep track of your ovulation day so you can start counting the days to implantation, and eventually the positive pregnancy test.

 There is a wide normal variation of hCG levels, both in the blood and the urine.
 If a woman has low blood hCG levels, for example, then it can take several more days for it to show up on a pregnancy test.